Chamaecyparis obtusa

-Chamaecyparis obtusa (Japanese cypress, hinoki cypress or hinoki; 檜 or 桧, hinoki) is a species of cypress native to central Japan in East Asia, and widely cultivated in the temperate northern hemisphere for its high-quality timber and ornamental qualities, with many cultivars commercially available.
+Chamaecyparis obtusa (Japanese cypress, hinoki cypress or hinoki; 檜 or 桧, hinoki) is a species of conifer in the family Cupressaceae native to central Japan in East Asia, and widely cultivated in the temperate northern hemisphere for its high-quality timber and ornamental qualities, with many cultivars commercially available.

 It once existed outside Asia with a range that stretched to Germany during the Miocene.
+Hinoki grows primarily on the islands of Honshu, Shikoku, and Kyushu.
+The main massifs are formed in mountainous regions with a moderately humid climate, at altitudes from 300 to 1,500 meters above sea level.

 Description

 It is a slow-growing tree which may reach 35 m tall with a trunk up to 1 m in diameter.
 The bark is dark red-brown.
 The leaves are scale-like, 2–4 mm long, blunt tipped (obtuse), green above, and green below with a white stomatal band at the base of each scale-leaf.
 The cones are globose, 8–12 mm in diameter, with 8–12 scales arranged in opposite pairs.

 Related species

 The plant is widespread in Japan.
 The related Chamaecyparis pisifera (sawara cypress) can be readily distinguished in its having pointed tips to the leaves and smaller cones.
 A similar cypress found on Taiwan is treated by different botanists as either a variety of this species (as Chamaecyparis obtusa var. formosana) or as a separate species Chamaecyparis taiwanensis; it differs in having smaller cones (6–9 mm diameter) with smaller scales, and leaves with a more acute apex.